Nathnos/data_structures/README.md

 # Data Structures
-Some data stuctures and algorithms, in java.
+Some data structures and algorithms, in java.

 ## List Sorting
 - InsertionSort (for small arrays)